GabrielaTuma/UFOs/README.md

 ## Summary

 Even though the website was a great way to explore UFO sightings data and learn more about JavaScript and HTML, the tool has its drawbacks.
-The main problem is the limited dataset that contains only data from 2010
+The main problem is the very limited and outdated dataset that contains only data from one specific year and it's restricted to the US and Canada.
-In a summary statement, describe one drawback of this new design and two recommendations for further development.

-simple and easy to use.

-Main drawback The data available in the website is quite putdated
+A recommendation would be to explore the internet for more information and datasets with UFO sightings information, also, it would be interesting to add images or even articles about famous sightings all over the world.
+Once the data is more up-to-date more features could be added to increase interactivity with users, such as maps, additional filters and links to reliable sources.